Coming from JavaScript

 Immutable by default

-In JavaScript, const prevents reassignment but not mutation.
-You can still push to a const array or set properties on a const object.
-In Loon, values are truly immutable unless you explicitly declare them mut.
-Data structures are immutable.
-There is no equivalent of array.push() on an immutable vector; instead, you create a new vector with the extra element.
+In JavaScript, const freezes the binding, not the value.
+You can still push to a const array or set fields on a const object.
+In Loon, a value is genuinely immutable unless you declare it mut.
+Data structures hold still.
+There is no array.push() on an immutable vector; you derive a new vector that carries the extra element.

 No null or undefined

 JavaScript has two kinds of nothing: null and undefined.
-Loon has zero.
-When a value might be absent, you use the Option type, which is either [Some value] or None.
-The compiler forces you to handle both cases explicitly, so you will never see Cannot read property of undefined at runtime.
-That entire category of bugs simply does not exist.
+Loon has none.
+When a value might be absent, you name that possibility with Option, which is either [Some value] or None.
+The compiler makes you handle both cases, so Cannot read property of undefined never reaches runtime.
+That whole family of bugs has nowhere to live.

 Ownership

-Ownership errors are always caught at compile time.
-You will never get a use-after-free bug at runtime.
-The compiler is being strict so your production code does not have to be.
+Ownership errors are caught at compile time, every time.
+A use-after-free cannot reach runtime.
+The compiler is strict here so your production code never has to be.

 Effects instead of async/await

-JavaScript uses async/await for asynchronous operations, which creates a "function color" problem: async functions can only be awaited from other async functions, so the async-ness spreads through your entire codebase.
-In Loon, IO, errors, and concurrency are all handled through algebraic effects.
-No function coloring.
+JavaScript leans on async/await, which introduces the function-color problem: async functions can only be awaited from other async functions, so async-ness seeps through the whole codebase.
+In Loon, IO, errors, and concurrency all flow through algebraic effects.
+No coloring.
 No Promise chains.
-No forgetting to await.
+No await you forgot to write.

 Syntax Mapping